 Debt Coverage Ratio

 Debt service coverage is defined as the ratio of a property’s net operating income to debt service obligations.
 Rental income, any subsidies, and reserve funds should be sufficient to cover the property’s debt and operating expenses over the period of Low-Income use.
 DCR must meet all lender requirements as well.
-A minimum debt service coverage ratio of 1.15 is required for all debt financing which would foreseeably result in foreclosure if not repaid.
+A minimum debt service coverage ratio of 1.20 is required for all debt financing which would foreseeably result in foreclosure if not repaid.
 The debt coverage ratio must be maintained each year for 15 years.
 The Excel worksheet has been modified to show four (4) decimals points, but no rounding shall be permitted.
-At least 1.1500 is required for all years on the pro forma.
+At least 1.2000 is required for all years on the pro forma.
+For any Development receiving Federal Rental Assistance, a minimum debt service coverage ratio of 1.15 will be allowed.

 Projections and Pro-Formas

 Applicants are required to express realistic operating expense and vacancy rate projections in pro formas that are indicative of prevailing market conditions.
+Income must increase annually at 2%, and expenses must increase annually at 3%.
+For RD 515 Developments, incomes and expenses are allowed to increase annually by 2%.
+A 7% vacancy rate will be utilized during underwriting, unless otherwise stated in the Market Study provided.
 The pro forma provided by OHFA must be provided.
 A reasonable cash flow must be exhibited throughout the 15 years.
 No negative cash flow is allowed in any year.

 If other income is not increasing at the same rate as income or not increasing at all, then it must be shown separately on pro forma.